The question is, can economic progress co-exist with green living?

 On New Year’s Eve in Chiang Mai in 2017, I found myself at the Chiang Mai lantern festival, flying sky lanterns – something I never should have done.

 I remember my first trip to Sri Lanka with some clarity.
 We landed at Colombo International Airport on a nearly empty flight from Kochi, harboring no expectations from this small island nation, of which little was written online until a few years ago.
-As I walked along the quiet shores of Negombo (a small city between Colombo and the airport), cycled along tree-lined by-lanes, waved hello to young kids who had seen few travellers, gratefully accepted the warm hospitality of my host couple and treated my tasted buds to incredible locals flavors, I knew I was falling in love (Read: My First Impressions of Sri Lanka).
+As I walked along the quiet shores of Negombo (a small city between Colombo and the airport), cycled along tree-lined by-lanes, waved hello to young kids who had seen few travellers, gratefully accepted the warm hospitality of my host couple and treated my taste buds to incredible locals flavors, I knew I was falling in love (Read: My First Impressions of Sri Lanka).
 Many years and many trips on, Sri Lanka hasn’t stopped delighting me with its many treasures.
 Here are a handful of them: Take the slow train from Kandy to Ella.
 I must confess I’m not a train person.
 But chugging up on the slow blue train from Kandy to Ella (See: In Photos: Chugging up Sri Lanka’s Hill Country), through mist and light rain, was an experience to remember.
 From …

 Stravaig (verb; Scottish): to wander about aimlessly.